Warning

 Connecting to a Cluster

-This page provides instructions for connecting to your Kubernetes cluster.
+This page explains how to connect to a Kubernetes cluster.

 Installing the Command Line Tool for Cluster Operations